 With the stemline secure, a few forward revs on the outboard engine will hold the boat in place while you secure the bow,

-Coming alongside windward
+Coming alongside windward in a catamaran

 1. Line up the aft quarter with a cleat

 Instead of fighting the wind, simply aim to bring the aft quarter of the boat in line with a cleat.